-I am an epidemiologist and physician trained in internal medicine and pediatrics who conducts implementation science research on strategies to improve the delivery of evidence-based healthcare interventions in settings of extreme poverty.
-The focus of my research is in rural Nepal with a non-profit healthcare company I co-founded, Possible.
-Over the last seven years, Possible has delivered care to over 500,000 patients through a public-private partnership with the Nepali government.
+Duncan Maru, MD, PHD is an epidemiologist and physician trained in internal medicine and pediatrics who conducts implementation science research on strategies to improve the delivery of evidence-based healthcare interventions in settings of extreme poverty.
+He is an Assistant Professor at Harvard Medical School and the Brigham and Women’s Division of Global Health Equity.
+The focus of his research is in rural Nepal.

 Steven C. and Carmella R. Kletjian Professor of Global Health and Social Medicine in the field of Global Surgery, Professor of Surgery

 John G. Meara is the director of the Program in Global Surgery and Social Change in the Department of Global Health and Social Medicine at Harvard Medical School.
 Dr. Meara serves as the Plastic Surgeon-in-Chief of the Department of Plastic & Oral Surgery at Boston Children's Hospital.
 He is Co-Chair for the Lancet Commission on Global Surgery and is a commissioner on the Lancet Global Health Commission on High Quality Health Systems in the SDG Era.

 Principal Associate in Global Health and Social Medicine